Song-Li/ODGen/README_for_AE_reviewers.md

 ssh guest@128.220.247.60 -p 40022
 ```
 - A docker image --

-The docker image locates in the home directory of the guest user named "ODGen.tar".
-You can download and load it by:
+We uploaded our docker to Docker Hub.
+You can pull it by running

 ```
-docker load < ODGen.tar
+docker pull iamthesong/odgen:latest
 ```
 Then you can attach to this docker by running

 ```
-docker run -it odgen bash
+docker run -it iamthesong/odgen bash
 ```

 After loading it, you should be able to see the same environment with the virtual machine

 - A repository for the source code